-The IO500 Committee is now accepting and encouraging submissions for the upcoming 8th IO500 list at ISC'21.
+The IO500 is now accepting and encouraging submissions for the upcoming 8th IO500 list.
 Once again, we are also accepting submissions to the 10 Node Challenge to encourage the submission of small scale results.
 The new ranked lists will be announced via live-stream at a virtual session.
 We hope to see many new results.

 Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017, published its first list at SC17, and has grown exponentially since then.
 The need for such an initiative has long been known within High-Performance Computing; however, defining appropriate benchmarks had long been challenging.
 Despite this challenge, the community, after long and spirited discussion, finally reached consensus on a suite of benchmarks and a metric for resolving the scores into a single ranking.

 The multi-fold goals of the benchmark suite are as follows:

 - Maximizing simplicity in running the benchmark suite